What is reverse osmosis?

 1. Water passes through prefiltration before entering a RO system.
 To remove chlorine and hardened sediment that could clog or damage the RO membrane, prefiltration usually requires a carbon filter and a sediment filter.

-2. Water then passes through a reverse osmosis membrane, removing dissolved particles that are too small to be seen with an electron microscope.
+2. Water then passes through a reverse osmosis membrane, removing dissolved particles too small to be seen with an electron microscope.

 3. Water flows from the filtration system to the storage tank, where it is stored until it is required.
-A reverse osmosis system filters water until the storage tank is full, so it shuts down.
+A reverse osmosis system filters water until the storage tank is full, shutting down.

-4. When you turn on the drinking water faucet, water from the storage tank passes through another postfilter, which polishes the water until it enters your faucet.
+4. When you turn on the drinking water faucet, water from the storage tank passes through another postfilter, polishing the water until it enters your faucet.

 What is the function of a RO storage tank?

 An RO storage tank stores reverse osmosis water so that you still have plenty when you need it.
 A reverse osmosis device takes a long time to produce water.
 Two to three ounces of RO water are created in one minute.
 If you switched on the faucet for a glass of water at the current membrane output rate, it would take at least 5 minutes for it to fill.
 Your glass fills up quickly with a storage tank.